geotools/geotools/docs/developer/conventions/refactor.rst

    * and provide code metrics.
    * More details can be found from the online help.

-   RefactorIt is commercial, but provides free licences for Open Source projects like Geotools.
+   RefactorIt is commercial, but provides free licences for Open Source projects like GeoTools.
    See the RefactorIt web pages for details.
 It can be plugged into a variety of IDEs, including Netbeans.